 It is with pride and excitement that we announce the acquisition of the Marcelo Mirisola Papers – an archival collection that comprises 5 boxes of materials produced in the Portuguese language by renowned contemporary Brazilian author Marcelo Rizzo Mirisola during the first 15 years of his writing career (1989–2004).
 This acquisition marks a significant moment in our library’s commitment to preserving literary legacies while fostering values of diversity, equity, and inclusion.

-Born in São Paulo in 1966 of parents of Italian descent, Mirisola is known for his innovative and comic writing style as well as for his ingenious interplay between autobiography and fiction.
-Besides being inspired by Brazilian authors such as Machado de Assis, Marcia Denser, and Dalton Trevisan, his literary influences include American icons such as Charles Bukowski, John Fante, Jack Kerouac, Henry Miller, and Philip Roth, as well as the European writers Georges Bataille, Thomas Bernhard, and Louis-Ferdinand Céline.
+Born in São Paulo in 1966 to parents of Italian descent, Mirisola is known for his innovative and comic writing style as well as for his ingenious interplay between autobiography and fiction.
+Besides being inspired by Brazilian authors such as Machado de Assis, Marcia Denser, Nelson Rodrigues, and Dalton Trevisan, his literary influences include American icons such as Charles Bukowski, John Fante, Jack Kerouac, Henry Miller, and Philip Roth, as well as the European writers Georges Bataille, Thomas Bernhard, and Louis-Ferdinand Céline.
 The Bible is also a significant source of inspiration for Mirisola.

 With over 20 books published since his debut – the collection of short stories Fátima fez os pés para mostrar na choperia (1998) – Mirisola has captivated a small but loyal audience of Brazilian readers.
 His literary input includes short stories, novels, chronicles, theater pieces, and also partnerships with outstanding Brazilian cartoonists.